WalletWasabi/WasabiDoc/docs/using-wasabi/BIPs.md

 ### BIP 322: Generic Message Signing Format

 [BIP 322](https://github.com/bitcoin/bips/blob/master/bip-0322.mediawiki) is a standard for interoperable generic signed messages based on the Bitcoin Script format.
 :::

 :::details
+### BIP 325: Signet

+[BIP 325](https://github.com/bitcoin/bips/blob/master/bip-0325.mediawiki) is a new model for a testing network of Bitcoin that is based on block signing, not block mining.

+:::details
 ### BIP Schnorr